You may have heard of wood preservers, but do you really know what they are, what are their importance, and do they work?

 Before picking the one from the above, you should decide your purpose well.

-Whether you want to use the preserve outdoors (as on fences, sheds, and deck) or indoors (as on kitchen worktops)
+Whether you want to use the preserve outdoors (as on fence, fence posts, sheds, and deck) or indoors (as on kitchen worktops)

 Also, check whether you need to use a water-based preservative or an oil-based one.